Servoy/aggridservices/README.md

 Used to customize the main menu items of the grids.
 There is a helper api function to create a mainMenuItemsConfig, that can be usefull as it has predefined main menu items keys, ex. plugins.ngDataGrid.createMainMenuItemsConfig

+* arrowsUpDownMoveWhenEditing (only for NG Data Grid)

+Defines action on TEXTFIELD editor for up/down arrow keys.
+Can be one of the followings: NONE - editor's caret moves to start/end, NEXTCELL - starts editing the cell from the previos/next row, same column, if editable, else it just selects the row, NEXTEDITABLECELL - starts editing the cell from the first editable previous/next row, same column.

 # Feature Requests & Bugs

 Found a bug or would like to see a new feature implemented?
 Raise an issue in the Issue Tracker